rjavierrrr/project-aieng-interactive-travel-planner/README.md

 You should select a tone of voice for your chatbot and fine-tune it to its intended function.

 1. Utilize a powerful LLM, such as the latest models from Anthropic, OpenAI, Google, or Meta, to generate sample interactions that follow your preferred tone of voice.
 You can include few-shot examples during this generation.
 Also, make sure to include examples of interactions where the bot refuses to respond or re-steers the conversation back to its intended loop.
-2. use the sample interactions generated in 1. to tune a smaller LLM for these specific tasks.
+2. Use the sample interactions generated in 1. to tune a smaller LLM for these specific tasks.
 You can use full fine tuning, LoRA, or any other technique to make your weaker model more specialized.

 ---

 ## Evaluation process

 You must evaluate your system.
 Below - in ascending order of complexity - are some evaluation options.
-You must complete at least do step 1.
+You must complete at least step 1.

 1. Evaluate your system qualitatively - test your system thoroughly and frequently.
 Log and discuss your findings.

 2. Create pairs of Questions-Answers that you consider the ground truth.
 A way to do this can be leveraging on an LLM application (ChatGPT, Claude, etc) to create 30 to 50 correct answers.
-After, consider using a metrics like [ROUGE](https://en.wikipedia.org/wiki/ROUGE_(metric)) to identify if your generated answer matches the correct answer
+After, consider using a metrics like [ROUGE](https://en.wikipedia.org/wiki/ROUGE_(metric)) to identify if your generated answer matches the correct answer.

 3. *LLM-as-a-Judge*: the concept of using *LLM-as-a-Judge* is to have **another** LLM evaluating if the generated answer was correct, based on:

  	- The user's question/input
 	- The generated answer
-	- The available information (documents, websources, etc)
+	- The available information (documents, web sources, etc.)

 This *LLM-as-a-Judge* should evaluate each answer with a quantitative score.